seekehr/DevSpoofGO/README.md

 All configuration — like what name or serial to spoof — is passed in at runtime from the injector, written in Go.
 It uses `VirtualAllocEx`, `WriteProcessMemory`, `CreateRemoteThread`, etc to load the DLL and call its setup functions directly in the target process.

 As such ;3, the app believes it's getting real system info, but it's actually getting the values we've injected.
-No file edits, no system changes — just a clean, in-memory override.
+No file edits, no system changes; just an in-memory override.

 ## C++?